A design lover’s guide to a long weekend in Sydney

 Head into the city proper to see other landmark heritage buildings such as The Strand Arcade, the Queen Victoria Building and Sydney Town Hall.
 Both the Strand and QVB offer serious shopping opportunities – the former overflowing with Australian designer labels, the latter with top-end international brands like Coach, Jimmy Choo and Longchamp.

-Sydney’s newest precinct, Barangaroo, is a 15min walk away.
-The area, a former disused container terminal, occupies a stunning waterfront perch and takes its design very seriously.
-Highlights include Crown Sydney, the triple peaks of International Towers and the lovely Barangaroo Reserve.
+After some time well spent shopping, head to Barangaroo – a 15min walk from The Strand.
+The area occupies a stunning waterfront perch and takes its design very seriously.
+Highlights include Crown Sydney, the triple peaks of International Towers and the lovely Barangaroo Reserve

 Barangaroo Reserve, Barangaroo